ESG

 Environmental Protection

 Namchow Group is committed to promoting energy conservation and emission reduction, continues to evaluate and introduces international management standards to improve energy management efficiency and climate resilience.
-In the mainland China and Thailand regions, our factories have established environmental management systems through ISO 14001 certification and third-party verification to comply with applicable laws, regulations, and other environmental requirements.
-We also adhere to the principles of ISO 14064-1 for greenhouse gas inventories, gradually conducting greenhouse gas emissions inventories and verifications in various regions.
+In the Mainland China and Thailand regions, our factories have established environmental management systems through ISO 14001 certification and third-party verification to comply with applicable laws, regulations, and other environmental requirements.
+We also adhere to the principles of ISO 14064-1 for greenhouse gas inventories, gradually conducting GHG emissions inventories and verifications in various regions.
 Carbon reduction targets will be set based on the inventory results.
 Starting from an inventory of energy consumption, we will plan a reduction plan, and evaluate and develop actions in multiple aspects to respond to climate change.

 Energy Management